 Here’s your checklist:

-- Aim to respond within a few days, so it looks like you’ve given this careful thought and consideration (even if you instantly thought, “Hell no”).
+Keeping the company waiting too long (as in, more than 48 hours) could move you into “unprofessional” territory, since they’ll want to know ASAP if you need to fit into their schedules or if they need to reach out to other applicants.
+Aim to respond within a few days, so it looks like you’ve given this careful thought and consideration (even if you instantly thought, “Hell no”).

 4 best templates for declining a job interview

-Let’s get to the good stuff.
+OK, we’ve arrived at the good stuff.
 Use these templates—which we’ve created with our coaches’ input—as a jumping-off point.
 Feel free to mix and match!

-Thank you again for your time and consideration and I hope we can stay connected.
+Thank you again for your time and consideration, and I hope we can stay connected.

 Thank you so much for reaching out!
 I’m grateful for the time and consideration you’ve given my application for the [position] role.
 However, I recently accepted an offer from another organization.